BramFr/nmap-scan/README.md

 # nmap-scan

 This is a easy scan based on nmap with dns lookup.
-It can also find duplicate IP`s based on MAC changed.
+It can also scan for duplicate IP`s based on MAC changed.

 ## Info
 ```console